Andr0id88/andr0id88.github.io/_pages/portfolio.md

     image_path: assets/images/malwarecert.jpg

 myself:
-  - image_path: /assets/images/meanon.jpg
+  - image_path: /assets/images/cat.png
     title: "About me"
     excerpt: "I have been an avid Linux user for over 15 years, and I find great joy in optimizing systems, whether it's my personal work laptop or automating multiple servers using cutting-edge technologies.
-Recently, I have turned my passion and hobby into my profession, and although my work experience may appear limited, I assure you that it doesn't reflect my true capabilities.
 I consider myself someone who thinks outside the box when it comes to efficient Linux workflows, and I thrive in the terminal environment."
 ---

 {% include feature_row id="myself" type="left" %}